kiukiu studio in handwriting

 Analog vs. Digital Journaling: Pros and Cons

-Analog journaling provides a tactile and satisfying experience, where writing by hand can enhance focus and creativity.
+Analog journaling offers a tactile experience that can improve focus and spark creativity.
 You can personalize your journal with decorations, washi tapes, and stickers to add a unique touch.
 However, finding specific entries can be cumbersome, and it’s generally less portable compared to digital devices.
 On the other hand, digital journaling offers easy access across multiple devices and includes powerful search functions, tags, and multimedia options such as photos and videos.
 Backup and synchronization are straightforward, but typing on a screen might not engage you as deeply as writing by hand.

 To summarize…